ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

 ## 10. Type Definitions
-  - the type qualifier `const` is placed right hand of the type which should be const
+  - the type qualifier `const` is placed right hand of the type that shall be const
   - `&` (reference) and `*` (pointer) **must** be surrounded by **one** space
 ```C++
 int const * byte;  // pointer to const int value